metio/terraform-provider-k8s/docs/data-sources/flows_netobserv_io_flow_collector_v1beta2_manifest.md

 Optional:

-- `advanced` (Attributes) 'advanced' allows setting some aspects of the internal configuration of the console plugin.This section is aimed mostly for debugging and fine-grained performance optimizations,such as 'GOGC' and 'GOMAXPROCS' env vars.
+- `advanced` (Attributes) 'advanced' allows setting some aspects of the internal configuration of the console plugin.
+This section is aimed mostly for debugging and fine-grained performance optimizations, such as 'GOGC' and 'GOMAXPROCS' env vars.
 Set these values at your own risk. (see [below for nested schema](#nestedatt--spec--console_plugin--advanced))
 - `autoscaler` (Attributes) 'autoscaler' spec of a horizontal pod autoscaler to set up for the plugin Deployment. (see [below for nested schema](#nestedatt--spec--console_plugin--autoscaler))
 - `enable` (Boolean) Enables the console plugin deployment.
 - `image_pull_policy` (String) 'imagePullPolicy' is the Kubernetes pull policy for the image defined above